Blood as food: Vietnam

-In Vietnam, congealed pork blood is used in Bun bo Hue (a spicy noodle soup), as well as congee (a type of rice porridge).
+In Vietnam, congealed pork blood is used in Bún bò Huế (a spicy noodle soup), as well as congee (a type of rice porridge).
 It is simply solidified, then put into the broth to absorb the flavor.

 Blood is also consumed raw in Vietnam although it is not so popular nowadays due to health concern and a better understanding of how raw blood may contain parasites and other organisms that are harmful to humans.

-This type of raw blood dish is called "tiet canh", literally translated as "blood soup".
+This type of raw blood dish is called "tiết canh", literally translated as "blood soup".
 As its name suggests, the soup is prepared with raw and uncooked animal blood.

 Firstly, blood is collected when the animal is slaughtered, then it is mixed with a little bit of fish sauce or salt water to prevent it from congealing (this step varies a lot from person to person and from region to region), this is to have time to prepare the other part of the dish, usually a mixture of the slaughtered animal's heart, liver, stomach, some time, its kidney, being diced and cooked.

 Then, the cooked mixture is divided into serving portions.
 The blood is now mixed with regular drinking water (there is specific ratio between the blood and the water), then it will be poured onto the cooked mixture.
 After 10–15 minutes, the blood will start to congeal and the final product will have a consistency similar to jelly.
 Various herbs, roasted and smashed peanut are topped on the congealed blood to enhance its flavor.

 This dish is usually made with pig's blood and duck's blood but it can also be made from any type of animal's blood.

 In China and Vietnam certain types of snake blood are considered to be an aphrodisiac, and are drunk with rice wine.

 Europe

+Czech Republic

+In the Czech Republic, pig's blood from traditional pig slaughter is used to make blood soup prdelačka and blood sausages jelito.

 Finland

-In Finland, pig's blood is used, with milk, flour and molasses, to make blood pancakes veriohukainen, usually served with lingonberry jam.
-Also different style of sausages are common, mustamakkara and ryynimakkara.
-In Bothnia region is verileipä that are bread where liquid of the batter either totally or partially blood.
-Blackpudding veripalttu is available is some parts of the country.
+In Finland, pig's blood is used, with milk, flour and molasses, to make blood pancakes (veriohukainen), usually served with lingonberry jam.
+Different types of sausages are also common, including mustamakkara and ryynimakkara.
+Verileipä is a type of bread made with blood.
+Veripalttu is another dish available in some parts of the country.